-The District has been and continues to prefund its OPEB liability, contributing 100% of the Actuarially Determined Contributions each year.
-Therefore, with the District's approval, the discount rate used in this valuation is 6.73%, the long term expected return on trust assets.
+The District has been and continues to prefund its OPEB liability, consistently contributing 100% or more of the Actuarially Determined Contributions each year.
+With the District's approval, the discount rate used in this valuation is 6.45%, reflecting the current expectation of the long term return on trust assets.

 Demographic actuarial assumptions used in this valuation are based on the 2014 experience study of the California Public Employees Retirement System using data from 1997 to 2011, except for a different basis used to project future mortality improvements.
-Rates for selected age and service are shown below and on the following pages.
-The representative mortality rates were those published by CalPERS, adjusted to back out 20 years of Scale BB to central year 2008.
+Mortality rates used were the CalPERS published rates, adjusted to back out 20 years of Scale BB to central year 2008.